The range25 / 50 / 75We use the middle of the comp set, so one mispriced listing can't blow out the range.

 - Step 3

-Anchor the band to the subject's size.
+Anchor the range to this house's size.

 - Step 4